- Mass overconsumption

 The production uses renewable resources, and the amount of hazardous waste is significantly reduced.

 It is the social responsibility of brands to employees and customers, and customers to the planet.
 Brands that support the new fashion model: are versed in the production of fabrics: they check certificates, look for responsible suppliers, investigate the details. are constantly looking for ways to reduce the carbon footprint from production and always make a choice in favour of the environment; take responsibility for the people they work with; they combine style and safety: eco-fashion is not a beautiful or safe choice, eco-friendly clothes should be stylish, comfortable, and harmless; are open and transparent to the buyer and show all stages of production.

 3 questions from the conscious consumer:

-Who, how, in what conditions produced the clothes that they are going to buy.
+Who, how and ion what conditions clothes that they are going to buy is produced.